aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/create-accessible-pdfs-tagged-content-java-aspose-pdf/_index.md

     }
 }
 ```

-#### Step 2: Add Structure Elements
+#### Step 2: Add Structure Elements (How to generate PDF table)
-Define a root element, create a table structure with headers, body, and footer:
+Next, define the root element and create a table structure with a header, body, and footer.
+This demonstrates **generate pdf table** functionality while keeping the content fully tagged.

 ```java
 import com.aspose.pdf.tagged.logicalstructure.elements.bls.*;